 Mr. Taylor has developed numerous training courses and workshop curriculum to support the redevelopment of brownfields and Superfund sites.
-He has trained over 2000 state and federal regulatory staff in redevelopment of contaminated properties from around the country on behalf of USEPA and conducted brownfields pilots on behalf of the US Housing and Urban Development Agency.
-He is currently working with USEPA and major companies from around the country to find ways to promote redevelopment on PRP-led Superfund sites.
+He has trained over 2,000 state and federal regulatory staff in redevelopment of contaminated properties from around the country on behalf of the EPA and conducted brownfields pilots on behalf of the Department of Housing and Urban Development.
+He is currently working with the EPA and major companies from around the country to find ways to promote redevelopment on PRP-led Superfund sites.

 Mr. Taylor chaired the ASTM task group for the National Standard on Sustainable Brownfields Redevelopment and is personally involved in implementing this groundbreaking process at Superfund and brownfields sites across the country.
 Mr. Taylor has also contributed to environmental policy in implementing new approaches to corrective action nationally and at the state level.

-Mr. Taylor recently served as an industry representative to the Waste and Facility Siting Subcommittee of the National Environmental Justice Advisory Council of USEPA.
-As chairman of the Brownfields Work Group and co-chair of the Superfund Redevelopment Initiative Work Group under NEJAC, Mr. Taylor provided guidance to USEPA on issues related to brownfields, Superfund, environmental justice, and the sustainable redevelopment of impacted sites.
+Mr. Taylor recently served as an industry representative to the Waste and Facility Siting Subcommittee of the EPA’s National Environmental Justice Advisory Council.
+As chairman of the Brownfields Work Group and co-chair of the Superfund Redevelopment Initiative Work Group under NEJAC, Mr. Taylor provided guidance to the EPA on issues related to brownfields, Superfund, environmental justice, and the sustainable redevelopment of impacted sites.